renekfr/SelectiveAdam/README.md

 cd SelectiveAdam
 ```

-## Discussion

-I did some test and lost a bit of PSNR / SSIM using selective Adam and not Adam.
-I do believe i have a small fix to do!

 ## Results

-Adam - 7K Iteration
+### Adam - 7K Iteration - Truck
 💡SSIM    :  0.854
 💡PSNR    : 25.227

-Selective Adam - 7K Iteration
+### Selective Adam - 7K Iteration - Truck
 💡SSIM    :  0.850
 💡PSNR    : 25.111

+## Discussion

+I did some test and lost a bit of PSNR / SSIM using selective Adam.
+Ie. A fix will be done soon!